Place de la Concorde

-Located in the southwestern corner of the Jardin des Tuileries, this museum, with the Jeu de Paume, is all that remains of the former...
+Located in the southwestern corner of the Jardin des Tuileries, this museum, along with photography gallery Jeu de Paume , is all that...

-During la belle époque, Maxim's bistro was the most glamorous place to be in the capital.
+During the belle époque, Maxim's bistro was the most glamorous place to be in the capital.
 The restaurant has lost much of its cachet...

 Jeu de Paume